Aurelio Vidmar: Managerial career

 After his retirement in 2005 he took up a role of assistant coach working under Kosmina, he was appointed as head coach on 2 May 2007.
 The 2007–08 A-League season was not very successful for Aurelio Vidmar, his side finishing 6th out of 8 teams on the ladder the first time Adelaide failed to make the finals.
-Calls for his resignation were being made and his unsuccessful Asian Champions League campaign, albeit against talented opposition, only fuelled these accusations, coming 3rd in his group with only the winner progressing to the quarter finals.
+Calls for his resignation were being made and his unsuccessful Asian Champions League campaign, albeit against talented opposition, only fuelled these accusations, coming 3rd in his group with only the winner progressing to the quarter-finals.

 Vidmar began to regain the support of the United supporters by securing valuable acquisitions such as Cristiano and Sasa Ognenovski and built up Adelaide's defence and improved their attacking options.
 He created history by leading Adelaide to the 2008 AFC Champions League Final, becoming the first Australian team to achieve such a feat.
 This led Adelaide United CEO Sam Ciccarello to re-sign Vidmar and his assistant Phil Stubbins for another three years in November 2008.

 Vidmar was inducted into the Football Federation Australia Football Hall of Fame in the same month.
 He is also in the Football Federation of South Australia Hall of Champions.
 He made a controversial diatribe after the semi-final against Melbourne Victory, in which Adelaide lost 4–0, and 6–0 on aggregate.
 Post-match, he claimed that Adelaide was a "piss-ant town", and that politics within the club was to blame for the loss.
 He later apologised for his remarks.

 However, with the start of the new season, Vidmar was unable to retain the form from the previous season with a slow start by taking only five of the 15 available points.
 He has been criticised for his use of playing a lone striker.
 Adelaide finished last in the 2009–10 season.
 As a result of comments he made at a media conference in November 2009 about "beheading his players like they would do in Saudi Arabia" if they did not perform well, Adelaide United handed Vidmar a two-match touchline ban.
 The club also issued Vidmar a $10,000 fine.
 After leaving Adelaide United, Vidmar became the coach of the Young Socceroos.
 Vidmar was the caretaker coach of the Socceroos team for one match in 2013, after Holger Osieck's contract was terminated.

 He was appointed in 2018 as Director of Football for Adelaide United FC.
 After five months, the club announced on 6 February 2019, that Vidmar had resigned from his role.

-In 2022, Vidmar has been named as coach of Bangkok United, the struggling Thai League 1 side.
+In 2022, Vidmar was named as coach of Bangkok United, the struggling Thai League 1 side.
 On 28 December 2022, Vidmar resigned his post for personal reasons.

+Melbourne City

+On the 1st of November 2023, Vidmar was announced as the new Melbourne City manager, until the end of the 2023-24 season.